Internationa1/masto-muse/README.md

 In *muse.py*, edit the variables port, host, and instance, to match your mpd port, host, and mastodon instance, respectively.

+On line 18 of *muse.py*, change the file location to the direct path of your .ncmpcpp config folder.

 Finally, edit `.ncmpcpp/config`, and add the following line

 ```